vsg-dev/VulkanSceneGraph/INSTALL.md

 This lists the options:

     ... all (the default if no target is provided)
 	... clean
 	... depend
 	... install/strip
 	... install/local
+	... rebuild_cache
+	... clobber
 	... install
+	... docs
 	... build_all_h
+	... list_install_components
-    ... rebuild_cache
+	... cppcheck
-    ... clobber
+	... clang-format
 	... edit_cache
-    ... cppcheck
-    ... list_install_components
 	... vsg

 Most of these are standard options which you can look up in CMake and make documentation, the following are ones we've added so require explanation:

-    make clobber     # remove all files not part of the git repository - including all temporary CMake and build files. make cppcheck    # run cppcheck on source and headers to generate a static analysis make build_all_h # generate the include/vsg/all.h from all the files that match include/vsg/*/*.h
+    make clobber      # remove all files not part of the git repository - including all temporary CMake and build files. make cppcheck     # run cppcheck on headers & source to generate a static analysis make clang-format # run clang-format on headers & source to format to style specified by .clang-format specification make build_all_h  # generate the include/vsg/all.h from all the files that match include/vsg/*/*.h

 ---